Michaelgwei86/kubernetes/Kubernetes/README.md

 =======================
 We can monitor the applications deployed in k8s as well as the Kubernetes cluster. to monitor resources in the cluster, we can monitor
-- node level metrics  #number of nodes, healthy, memory performance, cpu utilization
+- node level metrics  #number of nodes, healthy, memory performance, CPU utilization
 - pod level metric # number of pods and their CPU utilization

 Kubernetes by default does not come with any monitoring agent but metric servers can be used and other resources